-- Involve choreographers and dance artists who have been making work for less than ten years or who have been involved in NEFA’s Regional Dance Development Initiative.
+- Involve choreographers and dance artists from a range of career stages, including those who have participated in NEFA's Regional Dance Development Initiative.

 - Expose audiences, and U.S.-based choreographers, to international work of outstanding quality and originality, primarily through NDP Touring awards.

 NDP is guided by a rotating group of partners who represent presenters, artists, and organizational leaders from the dance field.
 They have extensive knowledge of the dance community and are instrumental in developing new dance works and audiences within their communities.
 NDP partners make funding recommendations and provide critical feedback on program development and policy.
 Selection of NDP partners takes into account geography, gender, and cultural and racial equity, and includes new and established leaders in the field.